Hackers News Hackers News

 April 30, 2026 4 Min Read

-KarstoRAT, a newly identified remote access trojan (RAT), has emerged in sandbox analyses and malware repositories since early 2026.
-This novel RAT’s capabilities are detailed in a recent technical report.
+• KarstoRAT, a sophisticated new remote access trojan (RAT), has been detected in sandbox analyses since early 2026.

-The analyzed sample is a 64-bit Windows executable compiled with Microsoft Visual Studio 2022, with a debug build timestamp of February 16, 2026.
+From its initial execution, KarstoRAT is engineered to grant its operators complete dominion over the compromised system.
+The analyzed sample is a 64-bit Windows executable, compiled using Microsoft Visual Studio 2022, with a debug build timestamp of February 16, 2026.

-What makes KarstoRAT especially concerning is its social engineering approach to distribution.
-Researchers found that the C2 infrastructure hosts a fake Roblox trading website called “Blox Stocks” and a cheat download panel called “Venom Files.
+A particularly concerning aspect of KarstoRAT is its distribution method, which relies heavily on social engineering.
+Researchers found that the C2 infrastructure hosts deceptive websites, including a fake Roblox trading platform called “Blox Stocks” and a cheat download panel named “Venom Files.”

 Venom Files cheat download panel (Source - LeverBlue)